zentrocdot/ComfyUI_Circle_Detection/README.md

 # ComfyUI Circle Detection Node [![Copus - Post](https://img.shields.io/badge/Copus-Post-00aaee)](https://www.copus.io/work/93ba7f55a26845cd9666854a750a80f1) [![ComfyUI - Homepage](https://img.shields.io/badge/ComfyUI-Homepage-aa00ee)](https://github.com/comfyanonymous/ComfyUI)

+> [!IMPORTANT]
+> <p align="justify">🚧 This documentation is still under construction.
+> Please note also that the node is not catching all errors e.g. on wrong
+> settings.
+This is on my to-do list.</p>

 ## Introduction

-<p align="justify">Next to AI mathematical methods can be used for the detection of objects like a circle.
+<p align="justify">Next to AI mathematical methods can be used for the detection
+of objects like a circle.
 This node is using Hough's transform for the detection of circles in an given image.
 The advantage of mathematical methods is that the recognised circles can be virtually predicted.
 I utilise this to create masks.</p>

 ## Usage